factisresearch/dockercook/README.md

 additional files into the build context.
 Any file that you copy in the working directory of the shell-command will be available in your cook file from the `/_cookpreps` directory.
 All `PREPARE` commands in one file will be executed in the same preparation directory.

+After running all `PREPARE` commands, dockercook hashes all files produced as a dependency checksum.
+But sometimes, the content of a file is non-deterministic although it's semantics is the same.
+In these situations, taking the hash of the file unnecessarily produces different images.
+As a solution, you can generate a file called `.cookHash_FILE` along with `FILE`.
+If the `PREPARE` command finds such a file in the same directory as `FILE`, it hashes the `.cookHash_FILE` instead of `FILE`.

-For more information check the example.
+For more information on `PREPARE` check the example.

 ## COOKCOPY [cookfile] [image-dir] [target-dir]